 References: Authors are responsible for the authenticity and completeness of all references.

-The authors should use the Harvard referencing style.
+The authors should use the MACS Referencing Style.
 Some examples are given as follows:

 Mouritz, A.P., Gellert, E., Burchill, P. and Challis, K., 2001.
 Review of advanced composite structures for naval ships and submarines.
 Composite structures, 53(1), pp.21-42.

 Lau, K.T., Lu, M. and Hui, D., 2006.
 Coiled carbon nanotubes: Synthesis and their potential applications in advanced composite structures.
 Composites Part B: Engineering, 37(6), pp.437-448.